akashmaji946/MedicalVolumeRenderer/README.md

 - renderer0: First release binary.
 Supports loading NIfTI files.
 - renderer1: Second release binary.
 Supports loading DICOM files also.
+- renderer2: Third release binary.
+Supports loading VTK files also.
+- renderer3: Fourth release binary.
+Supports custom TF.
 - renderer-x86_64: Latest release binary.
-Supports loading NIfTI and DICOM files.
+Supports all above.

 You can use the `volumerenderer` library (`volumerenderer.cpython-313-x86_64-linux-gnu`) and put it in some standard path like: `/usr/include/..` to avoid building the backend.